What is a QDRO?

 A Qualified Domestic Relations Order (QDRO) is a legal document that is required to split an ERISA qualified plan as part of a divorce settlement.
 Qualified plans include: 401(k), 403(b), 457, pension, profit sharing plans, etc. Every plan has its own requirements.
 Depending on the plan, the document may not even be called a QDRO but they are generically referred to that way.
 It’s important that when you have one prepared, it is sent to the plan for pre-approval to ensure that it meets all of the requirements.
 Do this before you send it to the judge or you risk having it rejected by the plan and having to start over with more expense.

-We facilitate QDRO preparation in conjunction with your attorney.
-The flat fee for this service is $350.
+We facilitate QDRO preparation.
+The flat fee for this service is $595.
 Submit the forms below to begin the process.

 Common QDRO-Related Mistakes to Avoid